HSE-LAMBDA/ai4material_design/docs/SPARSE-PAPER.md

 python scripts/find_best_trial.py --experiment combined_mixed_weighted_validation --trials-folder megnet_pytorch/sparse/05-12-2022_19-50-53
 ```
 ## Aggregate experiments on train/test split
 Since some models (thankfully, not ours) exhibit instability, we repeat training several times for each model - with the same parameters and training data.
-To fit this into the infrastrucrure we copy the trials.
-This step was only done on ASPIRE-1, so it would requre some modifications to run on a different cluster (e. g. replace `qsub` with `sbatch`).
+To fit this into the infrastructure we copy the trials.
+This step was only done on [ASPIRE-1](https://www.nscc.sg/aspire-1/) and [Constructor Research Platform](https://research.constructor.tech/p/2d-defects-prediction), so it would require some modifications to run on a different cluster (e. g. replace `qsub` with `sbatch`).
 Note that CatBoost by default is deterministic, so you need to change the random seed manually in the copies of the trials.
 ```bash
 cd scripts/ASPIRE-1
 xargs -a stability_trials.txt -L1 ./run_stability_trials.sh